Central Pacific 29

 By Mike Manson

-As mentioned before, we are financing the creation of a pattern and the casting of the eight pedestals with our “Buy a Pound of Pedestal” campaign.
-Over $1800 has been raised so far – Thank you, donors!
-But we need still more donations to cast the pedestals.
-Your generous donation of $10 will cover the prorated cost of the patterns, steel, sales tax, energy and labor needed to cast one pound of a pedestal for CP 29 and bring it to the De Carli Trolley Museum.
-Please send a donation today so the Society can continue the restoration of CP 29.
+We still need donations to CP 29’s “Buy a Pound of Pedestal” campaign.
+Each donation of $10 will cover the prorated cost of the patterns, steel, sales tax, energy and labor needed to cast one pound of a pedestal for CP 29 and bring it to the De Carli Trolley Museum.
+As of September 30, we have accumulated $1,770 for the campaign.
+That is 12% of our goal.
+Every dollar helps, so please send your tax-deductible donation today.